pushpendra-tripathi/training/intern_training/week01/day04.md

 ## Week 1 · Day 4 — Shell Scripting Practice + Python Packaging

+### Problem Definition (Answer BEFORE starting)
+**What exactly are you building today?**
+A properly packaged Python CLI tool that can be installed and run with `python -m`, plus automation with Makefile.

+**Why does this matter for Django?**
+Django projects are Python packages.
+Understanding packaging, entry points, and automation (Makefile/scripts) is essential for deployment and team workflows.

+**What does success look like?**
+- Installable Python package with CLI entry point
+- Makefile automating format/lint/run tasks
+- Safer shell scripts with error handling

+---

 ### Objectives
 - Write safer bash scripts and convert a Python script into an installable module entry point.